viamrobotics/docs/docs/program/apis/sessions.md

 ### Purpose

 When working with robots, we want a protocol and system-wide means to be able to understand the presence of a client connected to a robot.

 This provides for safer operation scenarios when dealing with actuating controls.
+S

-Specifically, without this, controls that would be "sticky" (e.g. SetPower of a base) based on the last input of a client, can have a robot try to continue what it was told to do forever.
+pecifically, without this, controls that would be "sticky" (e.g. SetPower of a base) based on the last input of a client, can have a robot try to continue what it was told to do forever.

 These clients range from SDK scripts, input controllers, and robots talking amongst themselves.

 Part of the solution to this is session management.
 A session, as defined here, is a presence mechanism at the application layer (i.e. RDK, not TCP) maintained by a client (e.g. SDK) with a server (e.g. RDK).

-Since the client maintains the session, it is responsible for telling the server it is still present every so often; this will be called staying within the heartbeat window.
+The client maintains the session, telling the server it is still present every so often, or staying within the heartbeat window.

 The client must send at least one session heartbeat within this window.
 As soon as the window lapses/expires, the server will safely stop all resources that are marked for safety monitoring that have been last used by that session, and no others; a lapsed client will attempt to establish a new session immediately prior to the next operation it performs.

 {{< /alert >}}